 In partnership with the Stamps Family Charitable Foundation, the University of Pittsburgh is proud to offer the prestigious and generous Stamps Scholarship to five incoming freshmen from Pennsylvania.

 As a University of Pittsburgh Stamps Scholar, recipients will be provided with a comprehensive understanding of leadership from a domestic and global perspective.

-The Stamps Scholarship is a four year undergraduate award covering:
+Valued in excess of $150,000, the Stamps Scholarship is a four year undergraduate award covering:

 - Full tuition

 - Mandatory fees

 - An allowance for books and supplies, transportation expenses, and personal costs

 - Access to an enrichment fund of up to $17,400 to be used over four years for the purpose of study abroad, unpaid internships, leadership training, research, and other academic experiences

 - U.S. Citizen or Permanent Resident